ShabazBadshah/Algorithms-and-Data-Structures-Basics/design-patterns/creational/builder.md

 # Builder

 The builder design pattern is a __creational__ design pattern.
 It helps with the creation of complex objects using setters to construct them *"piece by piece"* (similar to how we build legos in parts).
+It is used with objects that are immutable which means that once the object has been created, it will not be changed.

 ---